DataDog/documentation/content/en/tracing/trace_collection/library_config/java.md

 `dd.integration.opentelemetry.experimental.enabled`
 : **Environment Variable**: `DD_INTEGRATION_OPENTELEMETRY_EXPERIMENTAL_ENABLED`<br>
 **Default**: `false`<br>
-Enables experimental Open Telemetry features.
-When you enable this setting, you can use the Open Telemetry tracing API backed by the Datadog Trace Agent.<br>
+Enables experimental OpenTelemetry features.
+When you enable this setting, you can use the OpenTelemetry tracing API backed by the Datadog Trace Agent.<br>
 Available since version 1.10.0

 ## Further Reading